April 22, 2022

 Level 1 chargers are inherently slow, and most EV drivers aren’t satisfied with them as a primary charging solution.
 However, a Level 1 charger can be a critical lifeline when a faster charging station is unavailable.

 A Level 1 charger is a power cord for an electric vehicle, enabling emergency charging using a 120-V outlet.
 Unfortunately, Level 1 charging is time-consuming and frustrating.
 The output of a typical Level 1 charger is 1.3 kW to 2.4 kW; it provides only three to five miles of driving range per hour.
 Given these glacial speeds, it’s not surprising that most EV drivers consider Level 1 chargers a last resort.
-For more about the capabilities of Level 1 chargers, read Charging EVs at Home.
+For more about the capabilities of Level 1 chargers, read How Long Does It Take to Charge an EV at Home?

 Benefits of Level 1 EV chargers